jcbalcita/i-love-blocks/README.md

 # i-love-blocks

-A JavaScript game about a bureaucrat in the post-apocalyptic US government who, despite his great personal love of blocks, is forced to destroy them in order to keep his job and livelihood.
+A JavaScript game, displayed via HTML5 Canvas, about a bureaucrat in the post-apocalyptic US government who, despite his great personal love of blocks, is forced to destroy them in order to keep his job and livelihood.

 ## Background

-I Love Blocks is a variation on the classic game in which the player shoots objects at blocks on the screen with the goal of destroying the blocks on impact.
-Each block will colored depending on the number of hits left before it is destroyed.
-The player can also hit various bonuses that will increase his/her power to destroy blocks.
+I Love Blocks is 2-D shooter game

 ## Functionality and MVP